jebreimo/Argen/README.md

 ### How can I use || (i.e. or) in my conditions?

-Reference for clapgen options
+Reference for argen options
 =============================

 Options for formatting the help text
 ------------------------------------

 ### --align=NUM
-Set the width of the initial whitespace when the help text for an option is split across multiple lines. clapgen normally detects this width automatically, but it sometimes gets it wrong, and then the correct value can be set with this option.
+Set the width of the initial whitespace when the help text for an option is split across multiple lines. argen normally detects this width automatically, but it sometimes gets it wrong, and then the correct value can be set with this option.

 ### --width=NUM
 Set the line width.